Particular/docs.particular.net/transports/transactions.md

 ## Transactions

-NServiceBus offers four levels of guarantees with regards to message processing.
-Levels availability depends on the selected transport.
-See also [Transaction handling in Azure](/nservicebus/azure/understanding-transactionality-in-azure.md).
+Four levels of guarantees with regards to message processing are offered.
+A levels availability depends on the selected transport.

 ### Transaction levels supported by NServiceBus transports